 - Healthy Ramen Noodles like this recipe from Simple Healthy Kitchen

-- Electrolyte drinks (Gatorade or a zero calorie, stevia sweetened electrolyte drink mix like this one)
+- Electrolyte drinks (Gatorade or a zero calorie, stevia sweetened electrolyte drink mix like this one that my whole family loves)

 - Ginger ale or ginger beer (The stronger, the better!)